delay/sveltekit-auth/README.md

 ## File Structure for the App

 **sample.env** — private environmental server side variables that must be set.
 Rename to.env and supply your personal project settings.
+**drizzle.config.ts** - variables for running dribble schemas and migrations.

 ## **/src/**